ibexa/documentation-developer/docs/guide/cache/fastly.md

 ## Quick introduction to the Fastly CLI

-The Fastly configuration is versioned.
-That means that when you want to alter the configuration, you'll create a new version and activate it.
-You then may at any point revert back to a previous version if needed.
+The Fastly configuration is versioned, it means that when you want to alter the configuration, you'll create a new version and activate it.
+You may then at any point revert back to a previous version if needed.

 ### List configuration versions